 - Learning disorders

-- Psychiatric and emotional factors influencing functioning and behavior
+- Psychiatric and emotional disorders and symptoms

 Neuropsychological assessment contributes to clinical decisions about: